udontur/turix/README.md

 - [x] powerKey: Disable because your friends shuts down your PC with the press of a button
 - [x] Emoji emoji picker not working on vscode
 - [ ] flake: I dont really understand what is going in the `flake.nix`
+- [ ] CopyQ: QT dark theme does not apply

 ### ✨ Features